MuhammadNisarWCSS/Library-Room-Booking-Application/README.txt

 A room booking application that allows students to book a certain room at a certain date, or to search for rooms that match certain criteria (such as maximum capacity, computers, and whiteboards) and check their availability.
-There is no student interface, instead a script is ran.
+There is no student interface.
+Instead, a script is ran.

 At the moment, this application is only supported on linux.